camilavargasp/camila_test/README.md

 - practice git workflow

 ## Practicing Git
-These are Michelle's pracitce edits
+These are Michelle's practice edits

+Michelle is an awesome collaborator!